Empty shipyard and suicides as 'Hyundai Town' grapples with grim future | MarketScreener

 Legendary businessman Chung Ju-yung founded Hyundai Motor in Ulsan in 1967 and Hyundai Heavy six years later, turning the small fishing village known for whale hunting into a giant company town.

-For decades, job seekers flocked to the city, drawn by high wages, company-subsidized housing and generous benefits.
+For decades, job seekers flocked to the city, drawn by high wages, company-subsidised housing and generous benefits.

 Hyundai's dominance is still keenly felt.
 Workers wearing gray Hyundai uniforms drive Hyundai cars, shop at Hyundai department stores, live in Hyundai apartments and go to Hyundai hospitals for medical service.
 Their children go to Hyundai schools and universities.